 If, after careful consideration you decide you’d like an alternative to uni, there are loads of other options available!

 A foundation degree or Higher National Diploma (HND)?

 You can visit our course pages.

 These can be a great pathway to a career but are also full university-level qualifications in their own right.
 They often have smaller class sizes, with fees typically lower than unis.
 If you choose, you can then usually go on to top up your qualification to a full undergraduate degree (with further study on a relevant course).
-Find them on the UCAS website or the website of where you want to study.

 At Nottingham College we also offer top-up degrees in a range of subjects, so after completing a foundation degree, you could choose to stay on and top-up to a full honours degree right here.
 If you’re interested, check our Clearing vacancies.